This is my current team - for past members, click here.

 Thesis (2023-2024)

 Ayesha joined us as a thesis student from a BHSc (Hons) degree with a concurrent certificate in immunology, microbiology, and virology.
+She displayed such a mastery of the field and the literature that I nominated her for a CSM undergraduate award, and celebrated when she agreed to stick around for her PhD, as part of the McMaster MD/PhD program.
+Supported by a CGS-M, she’s trying to undo all the hard work of her predecessors in the lab by, instead, supressing phage induciton.
 In her spare time, she likes reading, chess, and video games.
-She displayed such a mastery of the field and the literature that I nomainated her for a CSM undergraduate award, and celebrated when she agreed to stick around for her PhD, as part of the McMaster MD/PhD program

 McMaster Undergraduate Students